-The manufacturer's certificate of quality (and safety) is used to determine whether the product conforms to product specifications of the contract and quality requirements of the Customs Union and Russia.
+The manufacturer's certificate of quality (and safety) is used to determine whether the product conforms to product specifications of the contract and quality requirements of the Eurasian Economic Union and Russia.
 It is not a substitute for the applicable U.S. government-issued health certificates.
-It is, rather, a document used by the importer to obtain a certificate or declaration of conformity, which attests to compliance with the sanitary-epidemiological requirements.
+It is, rather, a document used by the importer to obtain a declaration of conformity, which attests to compliance with the requirements of the relevant technical regulations.